utwente-fmt/OptTime-TACAS19/README.md

 still reach the goal.*

-*We empirically study the performance of these algorithms on a benchmark set for PTAs and show that minimum-time synthesis is more efficient to compute than the standard synthesis algorithm for reachability.*
+*We empirically study the performance of these algorithms on a benchmark set for PTAs and show that minimum-time reachability synthesis is more efficient to compute than the standard synthesis algorithm for reachability.*